GAM-team/GAM/wiki/Groups-Membership.md

 ```
 `<GroupRole>` is ignored, deletions take place regardless of role.

-To remove a group as a memmber of another group, just specify its email address.
+To remove a group as a member of another group, just specify its email address.
 ```
 gam update group group1@domain.com remove group2@domain.com
 ```